TX and RX Activity Indicator Pins

 Build your project and flash it to your device.

 SoC-empty example starts advertising by default.
 Therefore, if you connect a logic analyzer to the selected pins, you should observe the same activity as on the figure in the Description section.
-If you connect to your device via Bluetooth (e.g., with a smartphone), you will be also observe the TX/RX activity going on during the connection.
+If you connect to your device via Bluetooth (e.g., with a smartphone), you will be also be able to observe the TX/RX activity going on during the connection.